Safia Shah: Later life and work

 Later leaving London, Safia Shah, her husband Ian Thomas, and their two children emigrated to Morocco to live close to Casablanca, where Safia's brother, the author Tahir Shah already lived.
 Shah currently divides her time between Morocco and England, where she and her family lived for a time on a Dutch grain barge in Surrey.

 Endangered words

-Safia Shah is a lover of the English language, and a champion of nearly forgotten words.
-This passion was shared at the Blue Peter show for the BBC.
+Safia Shah has an interest in English language, and a champion of nearly forgotten words.
+Her interest was shared at the Blue Peter show for the BBC.

 Bootmakers

 In May 2018 Shah's design workshop and child-friendly café, Bootmakers Workshop at Wincanton in South Somerset won the Muddy Stilettos Somerset "Muddy Award 2018" for best children's business.

 Humanitarian book project

 In April 2021, Shah founded Kashfi's Children C.I.C, a non-profit organisation dedicated to "gift[ing] books to small local non-profits and initiatives which have a proven track record, and which we are sure are committed to fostering education, equality, understanding and tolerance", in countries like Afghanistan and Pakistan.
 The venture was named after Shah's mother, Cynthia "Kashfi" Shah (wife of the writer and thinker, Idries Shah).

 Kashfi's Children works in collaboration with the Institute for the Study of Human Knowledge (ISHK)'s Hoopoe Books "Share Literacy" global outreach programme.